-We manage specialist LGBTQ youth services in South Gloucestershire, as well as a project in Glastonbury (Somerset), and LGBTQ youth support groups in partnership with Stonewater and Out of the Can in Swindon and Wiltshire.
+We manage a specialist LGBTQ youth services in South Gloucestershire called Alphabets and support LGBTQ youth groups, in partnership, with Creative Youth Network.
+We have also been working with Stonewater and Out of the Can in Swindon and Wiltshire.

 Here is some of the feedback we have received about our LGBTQ youth work.

 “For me as a volunteer, Alphabets is brilliant.
 I get to see LGBTQ+ youth come and be themselves without fear or worry of being rejected.
 It gives everyone a safe space to fully be them and just have time to be a teen rather than trying to fight every day to be recognised as who they are.”
 Volunteer

 “The youth group is important to me, because it provides a safe space where I feel completely accepted no matter how I may present myself.
 I know I am cared for and surrounded by people who not only understand how I feel, but also care about my feelings and support me in whatever I do.
 It means a lot to me.”
 Member

 “This group provides a safe space for teens like us to meet people like ourselves.”
 Member

 “I think that having a safe space like this is important for young members of the LGBT+ community because it allows us to be ourselves and to feel secure and happy.”
 Member

 “Good, supportive environment, meet people.
 Make connections.”
 Member

 “Somewhere I can go and be myself without worry of judgement and where I feel normal.”
 Member